 What is a blind plant?
 Plant blindness is not visually challenged flora.
 Non-blooming of plants that should bloom is the actual definition of plant blindness.
 The reason some plants fail to bloom can be caused by many situations.
-Let’s work together to discover the answers and causes to this disappointing bloom issue.
+Let’s work together to discover the answers and causes of this disappointing bloom issue.

 There is nothing more exciting than the first blooms of spring and few things more discouraging than the failure of a favorite plant to produce flowers.
 Blind shoots form at the end of many types of plants, resulting in a lack of flowers.
 Bulbs, like daffodils, also go blind suddenly one season and form copious foliage but no blooms.
 There are a variety of factors that can cause this.
 Some of them are correctable and some of them are the capriciousness of nature.

 What is a Blind Plant?